 Before requesting a grade revision, you must discuss the grade with the professor who awarded it.
 At the Student Rights Centre we have found that many cases can be solved quickly and efficiently when students approach their professors first.

 How long do I have to file my request?

 For all assignments received during the session, you must file a written request within FIVE working days after receiving the grade in question.
-If you intend on discussing the grade with your professor, you must do so quickly as the five business day deadline continues to apply despite any attempt at/or delays in reaching your professor.
+You must quickly discuss the grade with your professor as the five business day deadline continues to apply despite any attempt at/or delays in reaching your professor.

 For all final exam grades, you must submit your request within TEN business days after the grade has become official.
 The date can be found on the university calendar.

 What must I provide to file an appeal for grade revision?